- About m365maps.com

 The month and year of the last update is posted directly under the web site name heading.
 In the example screenshot above you can see the site was last updated in January, 2022.

 All diagrams are grouped by license type.
 For example, all stand-alone EMS licenses are represented in the diagrams associated with the group "Enterprise Mobility + Security (EMS)" shown in the screenshot above.

 In the screenshot you can see the diagrams listed to the right of the group header.
 Depending on your browser, device, and screen size this may be all in a line horizontally, clustered, or listed under the group name.
 Each diagram link will take you to the view diagram page.

 You can flag your most commonly accessed or preferred diagrams to make them visually stand out and be easier to find in the list.
-This icon means the diagram is flagged, and this icon means the diagram is not flagged.
-Clicking on the icon next to the diagram name will toggle the flag on or off.
+This icon means the diagram is flagged.
+To flag a diagram you must open the diagram link and then click the flag button on the diagram view page.
 Flags are stored and persist between sessions.

-Any diagram groups that have been added in the most recent update will have the following red start indicator next to them: .
-At the next update the new diagrams indicator will be removed.
+Any diagram groups that have been added, or added to, in the most recent update will have the following red asterisk indicator next to them:.
+At the following update the new content indicator will be removed.

 From time to time I will publish draft diagrams that are not yet ready for release but are included to gather feedback or test a new feature.
 Draft diagrams will include the word "DRAFT" in the diagram list and have the word "DRAFT" watermarked on the diagram (including SVG, PNG, and PDF downloads).

 Navigates to the saved diagrams list.
-When viewing a diagram it is possible to make highlights which can be saved and displayed at a later time.
-More information on Edit mode is available in this guide.
+When viewing a diagram it is possible to make highlights and add drawings and text annotations, which can be saved and displayed at a later time.
+More information on Edit modes are available in this guide.

-Navigates to the change log which details the change history with each update to m365maps.com, the diagrams and licensing they represent.
+Navigates to the change log which details the history of changes with each site update.

 Navigates to this user guide.